webbiscuit/webbiscuit-website/source/cv/index.md

 - Advised a law company on the architecture of a patent renewal system

 - Advised a manufacturing company with their current software landscape and helped defined a future roadmap with actionable steps

+**Law**

+- Tech lead building an online web portal to enable customers to view and renew their patent portfolio

 ### Software Developer/Team Lead - Romax Technology/Romax InSight